golden-narwhal12/xbox-controller-driver-macos/README.md

 ## For game streaming

-If you want to use this driver while game streaming, please change variable "streaming_mode" on line 149 of the keymapping.h file to "true" and rebuild the program. (run make clean and make simulator).
+If you want to use this driver while game streaming, please change variable "streaming_mode" in the keymapping.h file to "true" and rebuild the program.

 ## How it works